Baredal/internship_test/task_2/README.md

 ---

 ## Notes
-To advance the installed models, you need to install them locally from the official repository.
-You will also need to download the dataset from the keg.
-That's why I attach a link to a laptop with the libraries and inferencom installed, results and visualizations of the algorithms. <br>
+To run the installed models, you need to install them locally from the official repository.
+You will also need to download the dataset from the Kaggle.
+That's why I attach a link to a demo Kaggle notebook with the already installed libraries, inference, results and visualizations of the algorithms. <br>
 [Satellite Dataset](https://www.kaggle.com/datasets/isaienkov/deforestation-in-ukraine) <br>
 [SIFT-LightGlue](https://github.com/cvg/LightGlue/tree/main) <br>